Banu Nadir

-The Banu Nadir (بَنُو ٱلنَّضِير, בני נדיר) were a Jewish Arab tribe that lived in northern Arabia at the oasis of Medina until the 7th century.
+The Banu Nadir (بَنُو ٱلنَّضِير, בני נדיר) were one of the Jewish tribes of Arabia that lived in northern Arabia at the oasis of Medina until the 7th century.
 They were probably a part of the Constitution of Medina, which was formed after Muhammad's Hijrah.
 Tensions rose between the Muslims and the Banu Nadir after the Battle of Uhud, which prompted a clash between the two, resulting in the expulsion of the latter.
 The tribe then planned the Battle of the Trench together with the Quraysh and later participated in the battle of Khaybar.

 Lineage

 According to the Arab historian al-Sam'ani, the members of the Banu Nadir tribe are the descendants of al-Nadir, a Jewish man who migrated from Judea to Arabia. probably the name al-Nadir is derived from the Hebraic name Ha-Nazir.

 According to the Arab historian (Ibn Hazm), they are the direct patrilineal descendants of the biblical Aaron.